-However, I wanted to pinpoint a particular world that you may not know about.
-But it may be of interest to you because you may end up in that world, or it might be something that you might be interested in.
+Pat Flynn: However, I wanted to pinpoint a particular world that you may not know about, but it may be of interest to you because you may end up in that world or it might be something that you might be interested in.
 So, what am I talking about?
-I’m talking about, specifically, the world of buying and selling websites and existing businesses.
+I’m talking about specifically the world of buying and selling websites and existing businesses.
 Now, we’ve had other people on the show before.
-Not too long ago, we had Dan Andrews from Tropical MBA talk about just the regrets that he had with selling his business, and we’ve had several people in the past talk about how they’ve sold their businesses and it opened up new avenues for them, and was great to get those things off their shoulders.
+Not too long ago, we’ve had Dan Andrews from Tropical MBA talk about just the regrets that he had with selling his business, and we’ve had several people in the past talk about how they’ve sold their businesses and it opened up new avenues for them and was great to get those things off their shoulders.

-And today I have Justin on the show to talk a lot about the lessons learned and some of the things that we can look out for, especially if we have potentially an exit plan in our future, or if you are interested in getting started, not from scratch, but piggybacking off of the success of another business and buying their website, so a lot of interesting dynamics here.
+Pat Flynn: And today, I have Justin on the show to talk a lot about the lessons learned and some of the things that we can look out for, especially if we have potentially an exit plan in our future, or if you are interested in getting started not from scratch, but piggy backing off of the success of another business and buying their website, so a lot of interesting dynamics here.
 So, before we get to Justin, let’s get to the music.

-Announcer: Welcome to The Smart Passive Income Podcast, where it’s all about working hard now, so you can sit back and reap the benefits later.
-And now your host—he’s a three on the Enneagram Scale—Pat Flynn!
+Announcer: Welcome to the Smart Passive Income podcast, where it’s all about working hard now, so you can sit back and reap the benefits later.
+And now your host, he’s a three on the [Anniogram 00:02:45] Scale, Pat Flynn.

-Justin, welcome to The Smart Passive Income Podcast.
+Pat Flynn: Justin, welcome to the Smart Passive Income podcast.
 Thanks so much for being here.